scalecube/slate/source/index.html.md

 scalecube available by installing the `@scalecube/scalecube-microservice`.
 `@scalecube/scalecube-microservice` does not come with default configurations.

-another option is to use template.
+another option is to use template. (a package with default settings)

-there is a template for running on browser `@scalecube/browser` and a template for running on node `@scalecube/node`.

 **install options:**